• ABOUT

 Moving from a “Director” at a failing startup to a “Manager” at a Tier-1 global firm is often a massive net gain.
 The prestige of the organization often outweighs the ego of the title.

 Yes, work should be merit-based.
 Unfortunately, it is also deeply human.
-The five-minute conversation about someone’s weekend, terrible Lagos traffic, chaotic commute, or reality TV obsession matters more than we pretend.
+The five-minute conversation about someone’s weekend, terrible Lagos traffic, chaotic commute, or reality TV obsession matters more than people admit.
 Relationships are built in tiny moments.
-No, you do not have to become fake.
-But warmth travels far.
+You don’t have to be fake, but learning how to connect casually with people can quietly open doors.

 20. Proofreading Everything